It's hard to build a business in isolation. The impact of industry clusters is significant, and businesses grow when communities support them.

 A good example is the expansion of TCube Solutions in Columbia, SC: founder got experience in a big company in the industry in Columbia and became executive at an offshoot company; this business was incubated at the University of SC; public support funded specialized training programs for employees; and in 3 years, TCube has grown to 100 employees in Columbia, announcing 100 more.

-Read our opinion piece about entrepreneurial ecosystems linked here and the Midlands Achor's coverage of TCube linked here.
+Read our opinion piece about entrepreneurial ecosystems linked here and the Midlands Anchor's coverage of TCube linked here.

 The Gears That Keep an Entrepreneurial Ecosystem Moving